Now faith is the assurance of things hoped for, the conviction of things not seen.

 So, now we go to faith in God.
 Faith in God is based on two things—our own personal experience of God and the experiences of others.
 For those who are raised Christian (as opposed to finding Christianity in adulthood), our faith first comes through our parents, who take us to church, teach us how to pray, and talk about Christ with us.
 Those who grow up in households where God is not spoken of, where prayer is not offered, where church is not attended, well, these children tend to grow into adults who don’t have faith in God.
 For those who were raised Christian, at some point, the faith has to become personal.
 We cannot go through life living through the faith of our parents.
 At some point, there has to be a personal decision to follow Christ for reasons of our own, not because of our parents.

 Growing in faith, and living a life of faith is also based on personal experience and the experience of others.
-Hopefully throughout life, we seek to grow in our faith, to deepen our knowledge of God.
+Hopefully throughout life, we see to grow in our faith, to deepen our knowledge of God.
 We put ourselves in positions to grow—we pray, we read scripture, we worship, we go to confession, we go to retreats, and we serve others.
 And we also grow through the experience of others.
 We read the lives of the saints.
 We find other people of faith to encourage us when our faith is challenged.
 We find other role models we can look to for inspiration.

-Today’s verse tell us that faith is the assurance of things hoped for, the conviction of things not seen.
+Today’s verse tells us that faith is the assurance of things hoped for, the conviction of things not seen.
 And when we have faith, we live with confidence (assurance), hope, and conviction.
 I’ve never been to heaven, yet I believe heaven exists.
 I don’t know what it is like to die, yet I believe if I die having lived a life of faith, that God will look favorably on me and grant me entrance into His Kingdom.
 I don’t know exactly how much faith I need or how many good works will give God a favorable impression of my life, so I work hard to grow in faith, by studying, by praying and by serving.

 I still have a long way to go.
 However, I have a sense of hope for the future, and a sense of conviction about the present, and this is enough to give me assurance/confidence in what I’m doing on a daily basis.
 As I said, I still have a long way to go.
 And some days, I have less hope and conviction than on others.
 This is where my encouragers and role models come in.
 They help strengthen my faith when I can’t strengthen it myself.

 Faith is a daily choice—you have to choose to live a life of faith every day.
 And with faith comes the choice to be hopeful and the choice to have conviction about that hope.
-Indeed faith in God takes some courage—to trust in that which we cannot fully see or fully comprehend.
+Indeed, faith in God takes some courage—to trust in that which we cannot fully see or fully comprehend.
 Yet if we have enough faith to enter into marriage, college, career, and so many other things we do not fully comprehend or know how they will turn out, then why can’t we have faith to enter into a relationship with God?
-I have heard it said that it take more faith to not believe than to believe.
+I have heard it said that it takes more faith to not believe than to believe.
 I don’t know if that is true, because I believe.
 I hope that together we can grow in our faith.
 I hope these messages encourage you.
 Your prayers encourage me.

 Lord, make my faith firm.
 Help me to grow in it.
 Give me assurance, conviction and hope.
 Help me to trust, even when I cannot see.
 Help me to trust in You plan for my life, even when I don’t understand it.
 Help me to stay faithful in my moments of doubt.
 Give me joy in my moments of strong faith, so that I may stay faithful even in my moments of weakness, clinging to that joy and that hope.
 Amen.